Skyscanner/backpack-android/CONTRIBUTING.md

 ### Debugging individual test classes

 While you're creating your snapshot tests or are debugging an issue it may be helpful to run an individual test class.
-You can do that with the following command:
+You can do that within Android Studio for the default variant or with the following command:

 ```
-./gradlew ossDebugExecuteScreenshotTests -Precord -PdirectorySuffix=default -Pandroid.testInstrumentationRunnerArguments.class=net.skyscanner.backpack.package.YourClassTest
+./gradlew recordRoborazziOssDebug -Dvariant=default --tests '*Bpk[component]Test'
 ```

-You can replace the `directorySuffix` property with `dm`, `rtl` or `themed` depending on what you're trying to test.
+You can replace the `variant` property with `dm`, `rtl` or `themed` depending on what you're trying to test.

 ### Verifying the snapshot tests with the CI